The most ridiculous part of the “Should You Believe in the Trinity?” booklet was when it began to quote patristic sources to support its assertions.

-This is another shameless misquoting of Tertullian.
+This is a shameless misquoting of Tertullian.
 The full quote says:

 JWs are trying to make Origen say what they think he should say.
-Here is what he really taught:
+What he really wrote was:

 Origen in fact, rightly call those like JWs who believe that Jesus was created heretics:

 “For we do not hold that which the heretics imagine: that the Son was procreated by the Father from non-existent substances, that is, from a substance outside Himself, so that there was a time when He did not exist” (De Principis, Bk.
 V Summary, Sec 28).

 Perhaps realizing that their patristic quotations do not fly above the roof, JWs concluded the paragraph by quoting Alvan Lamson’s The Church of the First Three Centuries:

 “The modern popular doctrine of the Trinity derives no support from the language of Justin [Martyr]; and this observation may be extended to all the ante-Nicene Fathers; that is to all Christian writers for three centuries after the birth of Christ.”